tongnie/tensor4kriging/dataset/README.md

 We provide the large-scale PeMS speed datasets (nearly 90 million observations) to demonstrate the usage of LETC model.
 Graph information is also provided for construction of adjacent matrix.
+The original PeMS-4W data can be downloaded from [this link](https://zenodo.org/record/3939793).

 - PeMS-4W data set